 The reasons for momentum most commonly cited relate to behavioural psychology – broadly the idea that investors don’t respond to the price in a purely objective way (i.e. is it less than how much I think the business is worth?) but are biased by how it is framed.
 There are several powerful behavioural biases that may lead to momentum:

 - Anchoring: investors’ perceptions of value are affected by the ‘anchor’ of the existing price.
 Relative value is easier to assess than absolute value so we are naturally disposed to (subconsciously) use benchmarks to make complex quantitative assessments.
-Experiments have shown that when arbitrary benchmarks are introduced they can cause massive biases to completely unrelated assessments, as people’s brains subconsciously latch on to the nearest available benchmark.
+Experiments have shown that when arbitrary benchmarks are introduced, they can cause massive biases to completely unrelated assessments, as people subconsciously automatically latch on to the nearest available benchmark.
 When assessing the value of a share the most obvious benchmark is the current price.
 Something that has just risen by 10% will subconsciously appear to be expensive while something that has fallen by 10% will look cheap, regardless of the actual price.
 The implication is that share prices will tend to under react to news affecting the share price in the short term but then slowly adapt to the information properly over time.
+This leads to momentum.

 - Regret aversion: this is a similar but slightly nuanced effect.
 Investors are put off buying a share that has risen in price because this makes them regret not having bought it sooner.
-Rather than admit their imperfection it is easier to simply ignore the existence of the share.
+Rather than admit their imperfection and buy (better late than never), it is easier to simply ignore the existence of the share.
 Similar to the previous effects this means it may take longer for a share to reach its true value.

 These are all very real and powerful effects whose existence has been demonstrated time and time again in experimental settings.
 Collectively I believe them to be very strong drivers of momentum – but they are not the only drivers.